 Nurturing the Full Potential of Children

-Parent Engagement Coordinator: to advance CCC’s engagement with parents.
-Coordinator will organize parent meetings and activities focused on helping parents connect with their children.
-Youth volunteer opportunities are available during the week on Mondays through Fridays.
+Parent Engagement Coordinator: Advance CCC’s engagement with parents by organizing meetings and activities focused on helping parents connect with their children.
+Youth volunteer opportunities are available Monday through Friday.

-Youth Organization Network Coordinator: to develop youth programs.
-Coordinator will expand the scope of youth activities by establishing new contacts with youth organizations.
+Youth Organization Network Coordinator: Develop youth programs by expanding the scope of activities and establishing new contacts with youth organizations.

-Professional Development Trainer: to improve youth programs via the development of the people who make them possible.
+Professional Development Trainer: Improve youth programs by developing the people who make them possible.

 ESL Instructor: A volunteer is needed to teach at least eight classes to recent young immigrants.
 Curriculum will be provided.